Listen Live

 Of course, they already traded a 2026 6th round pick for cornerback Mekhi Blackmon.
 Another trade of a Day 3 pick, for example, might limit the resources available for another trade this month.
 Would the Colts really want to part ways with 3 separate draft picks for 2026 (one for Blackmon, one for a quarterback and possibly one for a defensive addition)?
 That would be very anti-Chris Ballard.

-See below for some possible QB names out there:
+See below for additional possible QB names out there:

 Some Free Agent Quarterbacks + Quarterbacks On Other Practice Squads